 - Disinfect surfaces and objects you touch frequently.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 It is not yet known exactly how COVID-19 affects certain populations, but there is no evidence so far that Sanfilippo syndrome patients are at a higher risk of contracting it.
 However, because respiratory issues are common in Sanfilippo patients and COVID-19 may trigger respiratory tract infections, patients and their caregivers should take extra precautions to minimize the risk of getting the virus.

-In addition to the general preventive measures listed above, patients and caregivers should:
+In addition to the general preventive measures listed above, the following guidance is recommended for patients and caregivers:

 - Stock up on necessary medications and supplies that can last for a few weeks.

 - Stay at home as much as possible.